yoshiteru-nakamura/yoshiteru-nakamura.github.io/privacy.md

 ## Data protection
 Data will be properly protected, including encryption, if necessary.
-The collected data will not be used for any purpose other than its intended purpose.
+The collected data will not be used for any other purpose.

 ## Disclaimer
 Please note that we are not responsible for any damage caused by using this site or application.